NUSTEM-UK/Robot-Orchestra-4/docs/pi-startup.md

 reveals error was: system python3 doesn't have pythonosc available.
 Oh, durr.
 So `sudo pip3 install python-osc` ... which fails because we don't have network to the world.
 Gaaaaah.
 Sooo... bridge the Pi to the world via my MacBook, Ethernet/Thunderbolt cable, and my phone.
 Do the `pip` install, and try again.

 `systemctl status oscbroadcast.service` now reports loaded and active/running. `osc-monitor.py` shows broadcast behaviour happening as expected.
+WooT!